nsslab-yin/SRCTF/README.md

         + lamp: Modified image for lamp

 # CTF-Migration(set up the environment)
-This script is a migration script to migrate the CTF Website.
+This script is used to migrate the CTF Website.

-In order to use this script, simple execute
+In order to use this script, simplely execute:

     ./install.sh